 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 The effects of ecstasy can last three to six hours, although many people often take a second dose of the drug before the effects of the first dose have worn off entirely.
 Individuals can also show signs of extended use for up to a week following moderate to extreme use of the drug.

 - sleep problems

 - decreased appetite

 The above symptoms are more likely to occur in individuals who use ecstasy in combination with another substance, such as cocaine.

 MDMA acts by increasing the activity of three brain chemicals: dopamine, norepinephrine, and serotonin.
 These chemicals impact various bodily functions.
 Increased levels of dopamine can cause a surge in feelings of euphoria and increased energy.
 While higher levels of norepinephrine increase heart rate and blood pressure increased serotonin production can affect someone’s mood, appetite, sleep and other bodily functions.

 Is Ecstasy Addictive?

 Research on the addictiveness of ecstasy is still not very clear.
-Certain experiments have shown that animals will self-administer MDMA—an important indicator of the drug’s potential for abuse, although the amount they administer is less than that of other drugs, such as cocaine.
-Still, some people who have heavily abused the drug for more than three months at a time report sign of addiction, including withdrawal symptoms.
+Certain experiments have shown that animals will self-administer MDMA—an important indicator of the drug’s potential for use, although the amount they administer is less than that of other drugs, such as cocaine.
+Still, some people who have heavily used the drug for more than three months at a time report sign of addiction, including withdrawal symptoms.

 Scientific data collected from both human and animal studies suggest that regular ecstasy use can produce changes in the structures that influence serotonin and dopamine production in the brain.
 The changes to these structures have been associated with various substance use disorders and their related behaviors, such as increased impulsivity.